buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

   Later on, we'll call the first one your ``identifier`` and the second one your ``secret_identifier``\.

 When creating an :class:`~buildbot.worker.ec2.EC2LatentWorker` in the buildbot master configuration, the first three arguments are required.
-The name and password are the first two arguments, and work the same as with normal buildslaves.
+The name and password are the first two arguments, and work the same as with normal workers.
 The next argument specifies the type of the EC2 virtual machine (available options as of this writing include ``m1.small``, ``m1.large``, ``m1.xlarge``, ``c1.medium``, and ``c1.xlarge``; see the EC2 documentation for descriptions of these machines).

-Here is the simplest example of configuring an EC2 latent buildslave.
+Here is the simplest example of configuring an EC2 latent worker.
 It specifies all necessary remaining values explicitly in the instantiation.

 ::